kazaamjt/Eikobot/docs/language_overview.md

 ```

 So resolve makes sure we get a value of the type we expect and that the value actually already exists.
-While Eikobot takes promises in to account when calculating task dependencies,
+Eikobot takes promises in to account when calculating task dependencies,
-this is an extra safety measure.
+as an extra safety measure.